 Never, ever, ever compare yourself to another co-worker.

-Look, we know this tactic works sometimes and different experts might advocate for a bold approach.
-But we believe the other, better methods listed in this article are much more preferable and effective than going in guns blazing and laying down the gauntlet.
 If you do choose this route, all we can advise is don't bluff.
-If you threaten to walk out the door if you don't get a raise, be prepared to follow through on that threat.
-Otherwise your boss will know you’re a liar, and any future negotiating leverage is all but lost.
+If you threaten to walk out the door if you don't get a raise, be prepared to follow through.
+Otherwise your boss will know you were just making a power play.